mcdemarco/prepub/README.md

 ### What it doesn't do but should (the to-do list)

-It does not parse your StoryData for an alternate start passage title.
-It does not handle wiki formatting.
-It does not rewrite your links to use paragraph numbers (shuffled or not).
-It does not handle multiple authors, or other locations for the author besides a StoryAuthor passage.

-Other Pandoc output formats such as HTML and PDF may require supporting programs to produce the desired output.

 While EPUB nominally supports JavaScript coding, this support is optional and thus not available in all EPUB readers.
 PrePub ignores any JavaScript or macros.
+In addition:

+* It does not parse your StoryData or other locations for an alternate start passage title.
+* It does not handle multiple authors, or check other locations than StoryAuthor for the author.
+* It does not handle wiki formatting.
+* It does not rewrite your links to use its paragraph numbers (shuffled or not).
+* It doesn't have a preface option, and the colophon option could use a tag approach (instead of or in addition to special passaging).
+* It would be nice to respect some of the special passages and tags introduced in Gordian Book.
+* It would be possible to honor include/display/print-style macros.

 ## Making an EPUB